List of undefeated world boxing champions: Undefeated female champions

-Includes world titles from sanctioning agencies outside of WBA, WBC, WBO, IBF and outside of The Ring.
-Female world titles were inaugurated by the IBF, WBA, WBC, and WBO in 2010, 2004, 2005, and 2009 respectively.
+As of March 2026, 23 female champions have finished their careers undefeated.
+Includes world titles from sanctioning agencies outside of WBA, WBC, WBO, IBF, and also outside of The Ring.
+Female world titles were inaugurated by the WBA, the WBC, the WBO, and the IBF in 2004, 2005, 2009, and 2010 respectively.
 The Ring began awarding titles to women in 2019 and six of the fifteen weight classes are still uninaugurated (as of September 30, 2022).